MechanicalGames/godot-online-subsystem/CONTRIBUTING.md

-# Contributing to Godot Online Subsystem
+# Contributing to Godot Online Subsystem by Mechanical Games

-Thank you for your interest in contributing to the Godot Online Subsystem!
+Thank you for your interest in contributing to the Godot Online Subsystem by Mechanical Games!
 We welcome contributions from the community.

 ## Table of Contents